TBMCPlugins/Chroma-Chat/README.md

 You can see a player's username if they have a flair shown.

 #### Name mentioning
 If you simply say any online player's full playername or nickname, it'll highlight it and play a sound for the target player.
-This works only once per message per target player.

-If you say a nickname, it'll show it's original colors, if you say a username, then it will choose based on flair color if known.
+If you say a nickname, it'll show it's original colors, if you say a username, then it will choose based on flair color if known, otherwise it'll use the aqua color.

 You can also use @console to ping the console.
 If someone is there, they'll receive an audible bell signal.